jadiunr/check-load/README.md

   -c, --critical string   Critical threshold for load averages (default "0.85,0.8,0.75") -h, --help              help for check-load
   -m, --metricsonly       Outputs only the metrics without checking the threshold.
-  -r, --percpu            Divide the load averages by the number of CPUs -w, --warning string    Warning threshold for load averages (default "0.75,0.7,0.65")
+  -r, --percpu            Check the load average divided by the number of CPUs.
+  -w, --warning string    Warning threshold for load averages (default "0.75,0.7,0.65")

 Use "check-load [command] --help" for more information about a command.